PSDI-UK/psdi-common-style/README.md

 First, include the appropriate scripts in the file.
 See [the section above](#scripts-1) for how to load the live versions of these scripts.
 This will set up the appropriate functions to handle loading in elements when the page is otherwise loaded and setting up other functionality.

-If you wish to add the common header to your page, add the following HTML element where you want it to appear (typically at or near the top of the `<body>` element):
+If you wish to add the common header to your page, add the following stub HTML element where you want it to appear (typically at or near the top of the `<body>` element):

 ```HTML
 <header class="header" id="psdi-header"></header>